Skip to content

 Public Overloads Shared Sub Main(ByVal args() As [String])

-' usage instructions
+' instructions for use

-Const syntax As String = "pg nbThreads"
+Const syntaxe As String = "pg nbThreads"

 Const nbMaxThreads As Integer = 100

-' Check number of arguments
+' verification no. of arguments

 If args.Length <> 1 Then